Laura-lc/project/README.md

 		(2) the scripts are available in thrashingFrequencySubMetricc.ipynb, with N = 3.

 - The three submetrics were calculated separately.
 We calculated normalized the trashing metrics by calculating a ratio between the number of thrashing events and the number of commits.
 A ceiling value of 1.0 was applied to the normalized sub-metric.

 - We dropped the sub-metric c), because this measure had very little variability across projects.
 We combined sub-metrics a) and b) by averaging the normalized values, because the two sub-metrics had almost exactly the same patterns of variation.

-- We also calculated the larger windown sizes for sub-metrics a) and b), which are N=5, and N=7.
+- We also calculated the larger windown sizes for sub-metrics a) and b), which are N=5, and N=7, using scripts TF5.ipynb and TF7.ipynb.
-The scripts are shown in TF5.ipynb and TF7.ipynb.
 There were not much different between the scripts, just need to change the N size in the compare_adjacent_commit_list() function.